- Last updated:

 The Coastal Pathway Linear Open Space Master Plan was endorsed by council in 2017 following significant community support for the project.
 The master plan identifies the Bokarina to Warana section as a ‘high priority missing link’.
 Stage 1 of the Coastal Pathway at Bokarina includes a new pathway between the existing path at Driftwood Court through the coastal reserve to Wyanda Park.

-The new sections of coastal pathway will make it possible to walk, run, or cycle continuously from Bells Creek at Golden Beach to Wyanda Park at Bokarina.
+The new sections of coastal pathway will make it possible to walk, run, or cycle from Bells Creek at Golden Beach to Wyanda Park at Bokarina.

 Council has received Operational Works Approval from the State Government for construction of the new paths.